christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 weight: 16
 ---

-The goal of this session is to teach you how to develop a shiny application.
+The goal of this session is to teach you how to develop a shiny application without the use of `flexdeshboard`.

-## 1 - Stock Analyzer Application <i class="fab fa-r-project" aria-hidden="true"></i> &nbsp;
+## 1 - Functions

-Your second challenge is going to be developing a **stock analyzer app** - a fully functional sotck analysis application built with shiny.
+Your second challenge is going to be developing a **stock analyzer app** - a fully functional stock analysis application built with `shiny`.

 The application will be capable of showing any stocks listed in the S&P500, DOW, NASDAQ or DAX selected by the user.
 On top, users will be able to analyze trends with chosen parameters based on moving averages.

-You're building this!

-`@JOSCHKA`
-<< INSERT IMAGE or embedd APP >>

 <a href="https://cran.r-project.org/web/packages/quantmod/index.html" target="_blank">
 <img src="/img/icons/logo_quantmod.png" align="right" style="height:100px; padding:0px 0px 10px 10px; margin-top:0px; margin-bottom:0px;"/>